analytics-club-iitm/weekly-sessions/README.md

-# Analytics-daily-sessions
+# Analytics-weekly-sessions

-Daily sessions for the students to get started with Data Science.
+Weekly sessions for anyone to get started with Data Science.

 - [Getting started ( Basic setup and What is Python )](./1/)
 - [Introduction to Python and How Python allocates memory.](./2/)